-Running over six days, candidates become competent SUAS operators by attending three days of classroom theory-based training led by a highly qualified instructor, with the additional three days focused solely on practical remote pilot training and assessment.
+Running over five days, candidates become competent SUAS operators by attending two days of classroom theory-based training led by a highly qualified instructor, with the additional three days focused solely on practical remote pilot training and assessment.

 Candidates can expect to carry out mission specific tasks that may include performing missing persons (MISPERS) or public order aerial operations, with Unmanned Aerial Vehicles (UAVs).